Tessil/tessil.github.io/_posts/2016-08-29-benchmark-hopscotch-map.md

 Quadratic probing with `google::dense_hash_map` may also be a good candidate but can't cope well with a high load factor thus needing more memory.
 It also do quite poorly on reads misses.
 Linear probing with `emilib::HashMap` suffers from the same problems.

-So in the end I would recommend to try out `tsl::hopscotch_map` or `tsl::robin_map` and see which one work the best for your use case.
+So in the end I would recommend to try out `tsl::hopscotch_map` or `tsl::robin_map` (with a preference for `tsl::hopscotch_map` as it uses less memory) and see which one work the best for your use case.

 **For memory efficiency.** If you are storing small objects (< 32 bytes) with a trivial key comparator, `tsl::sparse_map` should be your go to hash map.
 Even though it is quite slow on insertions, it offers a good balance between lookup speed and memory usage, even at low load factor.
 It is also faster than both `google::sparse_hash_map` and `spp::sparse_hash_map` while providing more functionalities.

-When dealing with larger objects with a non-trivial key comparator, you may also want to try `tsl::ordered_map` even if you don't need the order of insertion to be kept.
-It can grow the map quite fast as it never need to move the keys-values outside of deletions and provides good performances on lookups while keeping a low memory usage.
+When dealing with larger objects with a non-trivial key comparator, `tsl::sparse_map` will do fine too, but you may also want to try `tsl::ordered_map` even if you don't need the order of insertion to be kept.
+It can grow the map quite fast as it never needs to move the keys-values outside of deletions and provides good performances on lookups while keeping a low memory usage.
 For smaller objects with a trivial key comparator, it is only as good as `std::unordered_map` for lookups.

 **For strings as key.** If you are using strings as key, the above recommendations still hold true but you may also want to try `tsl::array_map`.
 It offers one of the best lookup speed on large strings while having the lowest memory usage.
 The main drawback is that the rehash process is slow and will need some spare memory to copy the strings from the old map to the new map (it can't use `std::move` as the other hash maps using `std::string` as key).
 But if you know the number of items beforehand, you can call the `reserve` function to avoid the problem.

 If you need an even more compact way to store the strings, you may also consider a trie, notably [`tsl::htrie_map`](https://github.com/Tessil/hat-trie), even if you don't need to do any prefix search.
 The HAT-trie provides a really memory efficient way to store the strings without losing too much on lookup speed.

 **For large objects.** When dealing with large objects which take time to copy or move around, using open addressing is not a good idea.
 On insertion the values may have to be moved around either because it is part of the insertion process (hopscotch hashing, robin hood hashing, cuckoo hashing, ...) or due to a rehash.
-Best to stick to `std::unordered_map` which can just move pointers to nodes around or eventually `tsl::ordered_map` which only need to move one element on deletion.
+Best to stick to `std::unordered_map` which can just moves pointers to nodes around or eventually `tsl::ordered_map` which only needs to move one element on deletion.

 In the end these are some basic advices based on a benchmark using some artificial use cases with a specific compiler.
 The best is still to pick-up some candidates and test them with your code in your environment.